Find Affordable College Courses

 Boston, MA

 The in-demand master’s degree programs at Emerson College helped the school earn the #4 place on this year’s ranking of the most popular communication and journalism schools in the New England Region .
-Located in the city of Boston, Emerson is a private not-for-profit school with a moderately-sized student population.
+Located in the large city of Boston, Emerson is a private not-for-profit school with a medium-sized student population.

 Of the 111 students majoring in communication and journalism at Emerson, 28% are male and 72% are female.